ImageMagick/ImageMagick-Windows/Readme.md

 ### Clone the dependencies

 The ImageMagick library is built with a number of third party libraries.
-Run `CloneRepositories.cmd` to clone these libraries and the ImageMagick library.
+Run `CloneRepositories.IM7.cmd` to clone these libraries and the ImageMagick library.
+To clone the legacy ImageMagick 6 library and it's dependencies run `CloneRepositories.IM6.cmd`.

-### Build configure.exe
+### Build Cnfigure.exe

-One of the folders that was created in the previous step is called `VisualMagick` and this folder contains a folder called `configure`.
-This folder contains the solution file `configure.2022.sln` for the latest 2022 version of Visual Studio, and `configure.sln` for older versions.
+One of the folders in this project is called `Configure`.
+This folder contains the solution file `Configure.sln` for the latest 2022 version of Visual Studio, and `Configure.2017.sln` for older versions.
 Open one of those and start a `Release` build of the project.
-This will create a file called `configure.exe` in the folder.
+This will create a file called `Configure.exe` in the folder.
 Running this program will start a Wizard that allows configuration of ImageMagick and its individual components.

 ### Build ImageMagick

-Depending on which options were chosen when running `configure.exe` one of the following solutions will be created in the `VisualMagick` folder:
+Depending on which options were chosen when running `configure.exe` one of the following solutions will be created in the root of the repository:

-- VisualDynamicMT.sln (Dynamic Multi-threaded DLL runtimes)
+- IM7.Dynamic.sln (Dynamic Multi-threaded DLL runtimes)
-- VisualStaticMTD.sln (Static Multi-threaded DLL runtimes)
+- IM7.StaticDLL.sln (Static Multi-threaded DLL runtimes)
-- VisualStaticMT.sln (Static Multi-threaded runtimes)
+- IM7.Static.sln (Static Multi-threaded runtimes)

 Open the solution to start building ImageMagick.
-The binaries will be created in the `VisualMagick\bin` folder.
+The binaries will be created in the `Output\bin` folder.